-Find out about how the salivary glands work and what happens when they are affected by cancer.
+Find out about how the salivary glands work and how common cancer of the salivary gland cancer is.

 The salivary glands